 - 1. Recruiting new students.
 Note that the Office of Graduate Studies' recruitment specialist, Erma Cross, is here to assist you.
-We encourage you to collaborate with Erma (74395) and review the list of upcoming graduate school fairs she plans to attend (www.csusb.edu/graduate-studies). - 2.
+We encourage you to collaborate with Erma (74395) or erminia.cross@csusb.edu and review the list of upcoming graduate school fairs she plans to attend (www.csusb.edu/graduate-studies). - 2.
 New student orientation and program events.